ZixuanLiu96/ReLeaf-backend/README.md

 🚀 Features

 🪴 Browse available plants for adoption

 💚 User registration and authentication (JWT-based)

 🌱 Adopt or return plants

-📸 Upload and display plant images
+📸 Upload and display plant images(in the future version)

 📖 Plant care instructions

 👩‍🌾 Admin dashboard to manage users and plants

 | Category               | Technology              |